Dont' have an account?

 The minimum amount required to open an account is $25.
 However, if you choose to fund your NextGen account through automated contributions from a checking or savings account or through payroll deduction (contributions of as little as $25 a month) an initial contribution is not required to open your account.

 If you are a Maine Resident, you may open your account with $25 and receive a $200 Initial Matching Grant (if eligible), OR if your child qualifies for the $500 Alfond Grant, no initial contribution is necessary.
-Learn more about Benefits for Maine Residents.
+Learn more about Grants for Maine Residents.

 NextGen’s maximum contribution limit is generous – $425,000 per all accounts for the same beneficiary.